 - What kind of treatment do you recommend?

 - How will you check on my progress?

 - Are there clinical trials of new treatments that I should consider joining?

 The word "acute" in B-cell acute lymphoblastic leukemia means the disease spreads quickly, so it's important to get early treatment.

 You have different choices for treatment.
-In general, your treatment will have two phases.
+In general, your treatment will have three phases.
 The goal of the first phase is "total remission" -- to kill the leukemia cells and get rid of all your symptoms.
 Your doctor may call it the induction phase.

 If you go into remission, the next stage is to kill any leftover leukemia cells that aren't active but could grow later, causing the disease to return.
 Your doctor may call this phase of treatment the consolidation phase or "post-remission therapy."

 The third phase is generally called maintenance therapy and the goal is to prevent the cancer cells from coming back.

 Talk with your doctor about the best type of treatment for you.
 And remember, you don't have to face things alone.
 Talk to family and friends who can give you emotional support.

 Chemotherapy.
 In this treatment, you take drugs that move through your bloodstream and kill cancer cells throughout your body.
 You might get these drugs in three phases over about 2 years.
 While you're getting chemo, you may feel nauseous, but certain medicines can reduce vomiting.